SansForSSBU/optimized-countdown-numbers-solver/README.md

 # optimized-countdown-numbers-solver

-# Functionality:
+# Project objective:

-Takes a standard Countdown numbers game (6 numbers, 1 target).
-Finds a solution which gets you as close to the solution as possible
+Program which solves the Countdown numbers game as fast as possible, but by computing solutions on-the-fly without relying on any pre-computation